Intro-To-Embedded-Systems-RU09342/lab-4-timers-and-pwm-ajax7778/Debouncing/README.md

 to settle.
 The idea here is that your processor should be able to run other code, while relying on timers and interrupts to manage the debouncing in the background. *You should not be using polling techniques for this assignment.

+## MSP430FR6989
+This board's debouncing code was written in a much more organized way than the G2 code.
+Instead of writing the entire code within the vector, it was made sure that everything necessary for debouncing was initialized before the start of the interrupt vector.
+This included the LED, button, and Timer parameters.
+This meant that all that needed to be done in the vectors was toggling the button and starting/stopping the timer.

 ## MSP430G2553
 Debouncing is very important in coding because it allows for more reliable button presses.
 A lot of times, a button press can mess up, and toggle multiple times or no times at all when pressed.
 This creates false positives and false negatives.
 Debouncing makes it less